What is eTwinning?

 The eTwinning action promotes school collaboration in Europe through the use of Information and Communication Technologies (ICT) by providing support, tools and services for schools.

 The eTwinning Portal (www.etwinning.net) is the main meeting point and workspace for the action.
-Available in twenty-five languages, the eTwinning Portal now has the involvement of nearly 230 277 members and over 5462 projects* between two or more schools across Europe.
+Available in twenty-six languages, the eTwinning Portal now has the involvement of nearly 230 277 members and over 5462 projects* between two or more schools across Europe.
 The Portal provides online tools for teachers to find partners, set up projects, share ideas, exchange best practice and start working together, immediately using various customised tools available on the eTwinning platform.

 Launched in 2005 as the main action of the European Commission’s eLearning Programme, eTwinning has been firmly integrated in Erasmus+, the European programme for Education, Training, Youth and Sport, since 2014.
 Its Central Support Service is operated by European Schoolnet, an international partnership of 31 European Ministries of Education developing learning for schools, teachers and pupils across Europe. eTwinning is further supported at national level by 37 National Support Services.